iRaM-sAgOr/multi-tenant-auth-server/README.md

 # Multi-Tenant Authentication Service

 A FastAPI-based authentication service that provides multi-tenant support with Keycloak as the identity provider.
-This service includes comprehensive health checking, startup verification, and complete administrative APIs for Keycloak management without console access.
+This service includes comprehensive health checking, startup verification, complete administrative APIs for Keycloak management, and advanced user management features.

 ## 🌟 Features Overview